ugr-sail/sinergym/docs/source/pages/environments.rst

   ``Snow Depth``, ``Days Since Last Snowfall``, ``Albedo``, ``Liquid Precipitation Depth``, ``Liquid Precipitation Quantity``

+.. note:: Note that a range defined by `var_range` can be optionally included to clip the values of variables to which noise is added.
+This avoids situations such as Relative Humidity above 100% or below 0%.

 .. note:: If you are using an older version of Sinergym, the weather data columns or variables names is
           generated with the *opyplus* ``WeatherData`` class, for more  information about the available variable names with *opyplus*, visit `opyplus documentation <https://opyplus.readthedocs.io/en/2.0.7/quickstart/index.html#weather-data-epw-file>`__.